 In-Universe example: In Princess Tutu, Drosselmeyer traps the entire town of Kinkan in a story after the villagers began to fear his story-turning-into-reality powers and cut off his hands.
 That story?
 Written with his own blood from the stumps of his arms where his hands were cut off.
 Which, of course, explains why the man is so insane and obsessed with tragedy.

-The author of Bitter Virgin, Kusunoki Kei, explains that a character's stillborn child in the story was... inspired seems the wrong word here... that she wrote about this, after her own miscarriage.
-As it is often with Creator Breakdowns, the writing has emotional honesty and power, which stands out in the story's extremely melodramatic tone.
+The author of Bitter Virgin, Kusunoki Kei, explains that a story arc of a character's stillborn child was drawn from experiences after her own miscarriage.
+As it is often with Creator Breakdowns, the writing has emotional honesty and power, which stands out in the story's extremelymelodramatic tone.

 In-Universe example: Yusuke Yoshino of CLANNAD.
 Meeting a group of kids in a hospital that are fans of his music made him question his singing for his own sake, preventing him from writing new songs.
 Then, when the biggest of said fans committed a huge crime, he blamed himself and let that bitterness crawl into his work.
 It eventually led to a downward spiral where he left the music scene a broken man.

 Osamu Tezuka's, in the wake of personal betrayal, having his manga altered in serialization and anime adaptations, and health problems.
 His stories always had a certain 'edge', but you can see him subverting and deconstructing the ever living life out of some of his previously innocent characters and archetypes.
 The most blatant product of this is Alabaster.